 This basic brine for smoked salmon is simple.
-Water, salt, and brown sugar.
-The salt and sugar in the salmon brine do more than just flavor the fish.
-They are part of a delicate balance between removing and retaining moisture in the flesh of the salmon.
+Water, salt, and white or brown sugar.
+The salt and sugar in the salmon brine do more than flavor the fish.

 The salt serves four purposes.

-Salt denatures proteins, changing their shape.
-Normally corkscrew-like, the protein molecules unwind, changing the texture and improving the water retention properties of the fish.
+Salt denatures proteins, modifying their shape.
+This change improves the water retention properties of the fish.

 Salt also improves and intensifies food flavors...even in tiny amounts.
 That's why cookie recipes call for a quarter teaspoon of salt.
 It's not enough to taste, but it is enough to enhance the other flavors.